jobroe/cc13xx-cmake/README.md

 Planned:
  * Debugging and flashing possibilities
- * Building TI-RTOS and Drivers instead of using prebuild libraries
+ * Building TI-RTOS and Drivers instead of using prebuilt libraries

 # Usage